 With tools like Groost, small business owners can expand their reach on multiple channels while using a unified marketing and content strategy.

-The Starbucks Rewards app is widely regarded as one of the best cross-channel marketing strategy use cases in recent times.
+The Starbucks Rewards app is widely regarded as one of the best cross-channel strategy use cases in recent times.

 If you’re not familiar with it, here’s how it works: